 The Direct Aid Program (DAP) is a small grants program administered by the Australian Embassy in Hanoi.
 The Direct Aid Program is a flexible program that aims to advance developmental objectives and address humanitarian challenges in developing countries, including Vietnam, while at the same time fulfilling Australia’s international relations and public diplomacy objectives.

 Other Australian and State and Territory government departments and agencies also play an important role in the delivery of Australia's aid program, including to Vietnam.

 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.

-Australian government departments that provide development assistance to Vietnam include the Department of Education, the Department of Immigration and Border Protection and the Australian Federal Police.
-The Department of Education provides opportunities to undertake study, research and professional development in Australia through the Endeavour Scholarships and Fellowships.
-The Department of Immigration and Border Protection provides management training and support to Vietnam to assist partner organisations to identify and combat people smuggling.
+Australian government departments that provide development assistance to Vietnam include the Department of Education and Training, Home Affairs and the Australian Federal Police.
+The Department of Education and Training provides opportunities to undertake study, research and professional development in Australia through the Endeavour Scholarships and Fellowships.
+Home Affairs provides management training through the Border Control Agency Management Programme (BCAMP) and technical skills training to improve Vietnam’s capacity to independently manage its borders.
 The Australian Federal Police has supported the Vietnamese police through capacity building activities and training.